-19 Faux Painting Techniques that don’t suck.
-In fact, these faux painting techniques are stunning.
+19 Faux Painting Techniques for your home that don’t suck.
+In fact, these faux paint styles are stunning…and timeless.

 When you hear “faux painting techniques” does a picture of someone with big 1980’s bangs wearing acid washed jeans taking a sponge to a wall suddenly emerge in your head?
 If that was your first thought, you’re not alone.

 Faux painting techniques, with good reason, have gotten kind of a bad rep over the years.
 The faux painting of years past didn’t really leave us with much desire to see more of it in our present or future.

 *This post contains affiliate links.
 Please read our full disclosure policy here.*

 But the reality is that phenomenal faux finish paint techniques do exist!
 In fact, there are many of them.
 So if you’re scratching your head right now wondering what could they possibly be, you’re in for a treat!

 You’re about to see 19 faux finish paint jobs that you’ll love.
 And probably more than one that you can not only see in your home but will want to have in your home on the double.

 Before we dive in, I have a question for you…does the thought of mixing pattern in your home intrigue, but scare the heck out of you simultaneously?
 If you love the look of pattern in home decorating but aren’t sure how to actually accomplish it, I’ve got you covered with these 5 stellar tips for mixing pattern!

 Simply click the picture below, and I’ll email your tips immediately ⤵️!

 Fads come.
 Fads go.
 But one style that lives forever is DENIM.
 It’s true in fashion, and true in home decor.
 Our denim-painted wall tutorial has always been one of the most popular posts on our blog.
 And for good reason!
 This style is timeless, and it’s an inexpensive way for you to get the look of pricey grasscloth for much, much less!